 The law prohibits opening up peat domes because they act as important water reservoirs for their surrounding area.

 “The damage is already done.
 Therefore, what we are trying now is to find the middle way and allow the plantation to remain on the peat domes until the expiry of their planting cycle.
-But we urge them to have a good water management as ideally, the water level should not be less than 40 cm under the ground,” he said.
+But we urge them to have good water management as ideally, the water level should not be less than 40 cm under the ground,” he said.

 Regardless of the arguments on how high the ideal water level should be, many empirical data and researches show that 40 cm is the best for peat land (just as is stipulated in the Presidential Decree of 2014 that was later reinforced by another decree in 2016).
-Although making sure that the water level remain at that level would pose additional financial burden to the companies, Foead expressed optimism that in the future, this would be beneficial for the productivity of the crop itself.
+Although making sure that the water level remains at that level would pose an additional financial burden to the companies, Foead expressed optimism that in the future, this would be beneficial for the productivity of the crop itself.

 “Most companies abide by this regulation,” Foead said.

-According to him BRG has no enforcement authority.
+According to him, BRG has no enforcement authority.
 It can only receive reports and complaints from the public, referring to the opening of peatland or the digging of new canals.
 It then has to verify the reports and if warranted, submit it to the Environment and Forestry Ministry, or the local administration, which actually hold the authority to enforce the law.